 How do you make white bean and kale soup in an Instant Pot?

 - Add the olive oil to your Instant Pot and press SAUTE.
 When the oil is shimmering, add the onions and saute 2-3 minutes until slightly tender, then press CANCEL.

 - Add the mashed white beans, whole white beans, broth, water, salt, and pepper, close and lock lid, and turn steam knob to sealing position.

 - Press Manual, High Pressure, and set timer for +2.
 When the cycle ends, do not touch the Instant Pot for 10 minutes.

 - hen, with an absorbent towel, cover steam knob and turn to venting position to release all steam.
 When steam is fully released, unlock and remove lid.

 - Stir in kale, close and lock lid, and continue in KEEP WARM position for 20 minutes.
 Serve soup warm right from the InstaPot!

 - 2 (15 ounce) cans cannellini beans, drained and rinsed

-- 4 cups vegetable broth (see notes)
+- 4 cups vegetable broth or chicken broth (see notes)

 - 2 cups water